-At the age of two, Hannah Pike was begging her parents for piano lessons, and by age four had decided that being a pianist was “what she wanted to be when she grew up".
-Originally from the Sunshine Coast in Queensland, Hannah relocated to Brisbane to study her Bachelor of Music with Honours at the Queensland Conservatorium Griffith University, which she graduated from in 2017.
+At the age of two, Hannah Pike was begging her parents for piano lessons, and by age four had decided that being a pianist was ‘what she wanted to be when she grew up’.
+Originally from the Sunshine Coast in Queensland, Hannah relocated to Brisbane to study a Bachelor of Music with Honours at the Queensland Conservatorium Griffith University, graduating in 2017.

 As well as regular performances on the piano, Hannah enjoys working and performing as a percussionist.
 She has performed with the Queensland Youth Symphony, Queensland Wind Orchestra, Sunshine Coast Symphony Orchestra, and Noosa Orchestra, as well as a performance on-field for the 2015 NRL Grand Final series.
-Hannah also has a keen interest in collaborative music, and particularly enjoys exploring the relationships between piano and percussion/drum kit in various schools across the Sunshine Coast throughout her study.
+Hannah also has a keen interest in collaborative music, and particularly enjoys exploring the relationships between piano and percussion in her performances.

 When not at the piano, Hannah enjoys cooking, reading and finding new additions for her quirky sock collection.

 Musician Beneficiary Support generously provided by ANAMsyndicate - Andrea Goldsmith, Diane Lightfoot, Olga Abrahams, Gillian McIntosh, Daniel Wallace, Marie Rowland